In My Language That Sounds Like

 - Similarly, the Dutch version of the Star Wars: The Clone Wars episode "Mystery of a Thousand Moons" had to have the so-called god of Iego's name, "Drol", changed to "Grol", due to apparent phonetic similarities to their word for "poo".

-- In Cantonese, the word dik most often means, roughly, "that which belongs to someone."
-It's less provocative if you actually speak the language, as the word is pronounced "tick."
+- In Cantonese, the ubiquitous word dik most often means, roughly, "that which belongs to someone" or as a universal suffix to adjectives and adverbs.

 - The French term for Swedish meatballs?
 Boules suédoises, or "Swedish balls."
 So in France, you can mention that you like putting Swedish balls in your mouth.